jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 14-05-202` Fix a bug where the the tally for the red ball resets and does not keep the tally. - introduced after applying the red red ball tally to player 1 - the tally was being reset to 0 when the player 1 score was updated.

-+ `TODO:` What about finding a way to count the number of legal pots for a red (multiple pots of a red ball are legal) and comparing this to 15 Reds - and using this to calculate the number of points remaining as 27.
++ `COMPLETED: 15-05-202` What about finding a way to count the number of legal pots for a red (multiple pots of a red ball are legal) and comparing this to 15 Reds - and using this to calculate the number of points remaining as 27.
 We could use incremental counting of the number of clicks of `#tally---potted--black-p1` to do this.

-+ `TODO:` Remove the apply link under the red ball from view shooting for colour balls.
++ `COMPLETED: 15-05-202` Remove the apply link under the red ball from view shooting for colour balls.
 This is a UX distraction and is not needed when shooting for a colour.

++ `COMPLETED: 15-05-202` Remove apply link from view when the frame ends. `points---remaining` is at 0 (Player 1).

++ `COMPLETED: 15-05-202` Remove apply link from view when the colour sequence begins (Player 1).

 + `TODO:` Player does not make a pot when making a break.
 (Player1)